disposableraft/fibanachos/README.md

 ## Instructions

 Start Minikube and confirm that it's running.
+The following commands assume

 ```shell
 $ minikube start